apache/airflow/docs/apache-airflow-providers-microsoft-mssql/operators.rst

     :start-after: [START howto_operator_mssql]
     :end-before: [END howto_operator_mssql]

 You can also use an external file to execute the SQL commands.
-External sql file must be at the same level as DAG.py file.
+Script folder must be at the same level as DAG.py file.
 This way you can easily maintain the SQL queries separated from the code.

 .. exampleinclude:: /../../tests/system/providers/microsoft/mssql/example_mssql.py